Macrometacorp/docs/docs/search/getting-started.md

 1. Click **Run Query**.
 1. Click **API Endpoint**.

-Macrometa displays a `curl` command you can use to access this endpoint from anywhere in the world in under 50ms.
+Macrometa displays a cURL command that you can use to access this endpoint from anywhere in the world in under 50ms.

 :::note
 This query requires a key, so you must enter one in the bind parameters or else the query will fail with an error.